Understanding the 2027 Changes to Studying Architecture in the UK

 Should Parents Be Worried?

-Universities and professional bodies are managing the transition carefully, and students will not be disadvantaged if they start their studies before or after 2027.
+Universities and professional bodies are managing the transition carefully.
+Students will not be disadvantaged if they start their studies before or after 2027.

 What Can Students Do Now?